-After we passed Evolution Lake and started descending again, the snow largely disappeared.
+After we passed Evolution Lake and started descending again, the snow largely disappeared, much to our relief.
 Still, though, we had hiked through a very long snow field, and I’m glad we didn’t start any later than we did; going through any later would have been a lot more miserable.
 Eventually, the trail left the snow entirely, and entered a very nice pine forest.

 Our progress greatly quickened by the snow-free downhill hike, we took another break about six miles later at the trailhead for the Evolution Creek Alternate.
 The creek’s crossing with the PCT, about three-quarters of a mile further, is a potentially dangerous deep, fast water crossing, and an alternate route crosses the creek upstream, where it’s wider, shallower, and less rapid.

 Unfortunately for us, the trail junction was swarming with mosquitoes, and I had to spray myself with insect repellant to be able to (mostly) sit there in peace while I ate my snacks.
 While we were there, Bill, a hiker attempting a yo-yo (a northbound hike immediately followed by a return southbound hike).
 He had hiked with Flowers, Free, and Dylan while they were going over Mather Pass.
 Free was apparently planning to exit the trail at Bishop Pass (whose trail junction we passed yesterday afternoon); all three of them got “super-baked” at Mather Pass, delaying their progress, so now they’re at least two days behind us.